-The net pension liability for the Plan was measured as of July 1, 2018.
+The net pension liability for the Plan was measured as of July 1, 2021.
 The amount was determined by actuarial valuation as of that date.
-The City has not updated the liability amount or performed another actuarial study for June 30, 2021; however, the City did receive a report date July 1, 2021 indicating a reduction of approximately 1,255,000 that will be applied in the subsequent year.
+The City has not updated the liability amount or performed another actuarial study for June 30, 2022.

 For the year ended June 30, 2021, the City did not recognize pension expense related to the Police and Firefighter's Pension Plan beyond fiduciary benefits paid.
 No deferred outflows of resources or deferred inflows of resources were calculated by the actuary based on differences between actual and expected experience, changes of assumption, net difference between projected and actual earnings on pension investments, and there were no changes in proportions.
-The only deferred outflows are presumed to be contributions after the measurement date, in the amount of \$1,347,006 over the period of three years since the most recent actuarial report, which will be applied to the subsequent year.
+The only deferred outflows are presumed to be contributions after the measurement date, in the amount of \$559,870 over the period of year since the most recent actuarial report, which will be applied to the subsequent year.

-Actuarial assumption - Inflation is assumed to be 3% for purpose of valuation and investment rate of return is assumed to be 2%.
-There is no assumption for salary increases since there are no longer any active employees in the plan.

-Mortality rates are based on the RP-2000 Mortality Table projected to 2018 without collar adjustment (separate tables for Male and Female lives).
+Actuarial assumption -There is no assumption for salary increases since there are no longer any active employees in the plan Mortality rates are based on the RP-2000 Mortality Table projected to 2021 without collar adjustment (separate tables for Male and Female lives).